gatsbyjs/gatsby/docs/blog/2018-07-07-the-gatsby-plugin-page-creator/index.md

 # The great pull request
 ![Pull request for gatsby plugin page creator](page-creator-pull-request.png)

-With the help of Kyle Matthews, he directed me to the location of the internal plugin responsible for the hardcoded behavior.
+With the help of Kyle Mathews, he directed me to the location of the internal plugin responsible for the hardcoded behavior.
 To support the desired functionality, we would have to extract the internal plugin so any project could download the plugin from npm.